Manasasadhu/273-Week2-Assignment/README.md

 <img width="1673" height="148" alt="image" src="https://github.com/user-attachments/assets/79547ae1-5880-4668-a3d3-806b85c14e69" />

 **Explanation of Idempotency Strategy:**
 For inventory service, we used SQLite as Database to store processed orders with the order_id as PRIMARY KEY to detect duplicates.
-So, when a message/order arrives, we first check if the order_id already exists, if it does we skip the processing.
-Else, we BEGIN a database transaction to reserve the inventory, add the processed order record.
+So, when a message/order arrives, we first check if the order_id already exists, if it does we skip the processing and ACK it.
+Else, we BEGIN a database transaction to reserve the inventory, add the processed order record and then only we ACK the RabbitMQ message.
+This ensures Duplicate messages are detected and skipped.

 ### Test DLQ or poison message handling for a malformed event